10up/wp-scrubber/README.md

 ## Installation

 1. Clone or download the plugin files into your WordPress plugins directory.
+   1. Note: If on WordPress VIP, the plugin should be added to the `/client-mu-plugins` directory.
 2. Activate the plugin through the WordPress admin interface or via WP-CLI.
 3. Set the `WP_ENVIRONMENT_TYPE` to `local` or `staging`.